andrewchambers/bupstash/doc/man/bupstash-new-sub-key.1.md

 The generated key will be marked readable only for the creating user.

-If a sub-key is lost, the primary key will still be able to decrypt any data saved with the original primary key, or a put-key derived from that key.
+If a sub-key is lost, the original key will still be able to decrypt any data in the repository encrypted by that sub-key.

 ## OPTIONS

 * -k, --key PATH:
-  Key to derive the new put-key from.
+  Key to derive the new sub-key from.
 * -o, --output PATH:
-  Path to where the put-key will be written.
+  Path to where the sub-key will be written.
 * --put:
   The key is able to encrypt data for 'put' operations.
 * --list: